MoreOutput/RockMUD/README.md

 RockMUD
 =======

-RockMUD 0.1.5

-History:
-RockMUD was spawned out of my love of MUDs and too many late night coffees.
+RockMUD (0.1.6) is a WebSockets MUD server using node.js.

 Doing what I can to keep a test server running on nodejitsu: http://moreoutput.rockmud.jit.su/.
 Client 'terminal' will be addressed soon.
 You can reach me directly: moreoutput@gmail.com.

+History:
+RockMUD was spawned out of my love of MUDs and too many late night coffees.

 Goals:
 * A Diku-like MUD experience from within the browser using HTML5 and NodeJS.